-We replace $U_t$ in \Cref{eq:hr_pred} with the \emph{hints} and \emph{periods} returned by \texttt{APS}, and then examine the corresponding HR modeling outcomes.
-If there are multiple hints or periods in one document, then the largest one is selected.
+We replace $U_t$ in \Cref{eq:hr_pred} with the \emph{hints} and valid \emph{periods} returned by \texttt{APS}, and then examine the corresponding HR modeling outcomes.
+If there are multiple hints or periods in one document, then the longest one is selected.
 The modeling formulas then become:

-The models $m_{\text{hints}}$ and $m_{\text{period}}$ are fit against the $P_1$ and $P_2$ portions of WSJ, respectively (to be directly comparable to \citeposs{tsipidi-etal-2025-harmonic} results, only WSJ is used).
+The models $m_{\text{hints}}$ and $m_{\text{valid period}}$ are fit against the $P_1$ and $P_2$ portions of WSJ, respectively (to be directly comparable to \citeposs{tsipidi-etal-2025-harmonic} results, only WSJ is used).
 The coefficients of the harmonic terms $\text{HR}(\textit{hints})$ and $\text{HR}(\textit{periods})$ with the top-3 largest amplitude values are reported in \Cref{tab:wsj_coef_P1,tab:wsj_coef_P2}.
-The results show that both terms are indeed significant predictors in HR modeling, which confirms the periodicity of hints and periods returned by \texttt{APS}.
+The results show that both terms are indeed significant predictors in HR modeling, which confirms the periodicity of hints and valid periods that \texttt{APS} returns.

-There is no significant differences between the $A_k$ values of hints and periods.
+There is no significant differences between the $A_k$ values of hints and valid periods.
 This suggests that, although the latter is stronger than the former by the standard of passing the periodicity threshold, their modeling effects on predicting local surprisal are almost equivalent.
-We also find that the $A_k$ values from hints and periods are smaller than those from EDU, the best predictor reported in \citet{tsipidi-etal-2025-harmonic}.
-This is to be expected, as hints/periods are fixed values within a document and are therefore less dependent on the position of tokens.
+We also find that the $A_k$ values from hints and valid periods are smaller than those from EDU, the best predictor reported in \citet{tsipidi-etal-2025-harmonic}.
+This is to be expected, as hints/valid periods are fixed values within a document and therefore less dependent on the position of tokens.
 This naturally makes them less informative predictors.
 However, this does not affect their periodicity.
 Rather, it strengthens our conclusion that \texttt{APS} can detect global periodic patterns that differ from local units.